kyleeschen1/projector/README.md

 To make the language more accessible, I am trying to create a program that will allow teachers to easily animate Lisp evaluation, so students can see how the abstract syntax trees unfurl, contract, and self-modify in real time.

 My goal is to do an animated YouTube walkthrough of SICP - just one ignoramous enlightening others, but with excellent graphics.
-This current version is limited (with known issues recorded next in the [code itself](https://github.com/kyleeschen1/projector/blob/main/src/projector/ast.clj)), and geared toward illustrating general programming principles rather than idiomatic Clojure.
+This current version is limited (with known issues recorded next to the [code itself](https://github.com/kyleeschen1/projector/blob/main/src/projector/ast.clj)), and geared toward illustrating general programming principles rather than idiomatic Clojure.
 However, I do think that it can serve as a good MVP.

 ## Demo

-You define functions to animate in the animation file of the directory.
-Right now, the interpreter can parse only single-arity functions, but within those constraints the formatting is identical.
+To make a function available for animation, you write it in the animation file of the directory.
+Right now, the interpreter can parse only non-variadic functions, but given that the formatting is identical.

 ![alt text](https://github.com/kyleeschen1/projector/blob/main/images/Functions.png)